The Legend of Nigger Charley

 The Legend of Nigger Charley (released as The Legend of Black Charley for television broadcast) is a 1972 blaxploitation Western film directed by Martin Goldman and starring Fred Williamson in the title role.
 The story of a trio of escaped slaves, it was released during the heyday of blaxploitation.
 Shot in Charles City, Virginia, Eve's Ranch, Santa Fe, New Mexico, Jamaica, and Arizona, it received backlash for its controversial title.

 The film is rated PG in the United States.
 It was followed by a 1973 sequel, The Soul of Nigger Charley.

 Plot

 The opening scene includes Charley as a baby with his mother Theo in Africa.
 The two are forced into slavery.
 Twenty years later, Charley kills an abusive plantation owner and flees with his two friends, Joshua and Toby.
 As they run away from the slave catchers, the trio experience racism, standoffs and romance, specifically in a small town.
 After Joshua is killed in a standoff against the town's outlaw, the film ends with Charley and Toby leaving the town to continue traveling with no destination.
-According to the reviewer in the New York Times, "For all the feverish activity, there has yet to be a film of rounded merit—one of skill, imagination and impact—about the black man and the Old West.
-Sadly, The Legend of Nigger Charley is fair.
-Fair only."